CAAT box: NF-YA subunit

 The NF-YA family encodes transcription factors that are variable in length (between 207 and 347 amino acids for M. truncatula).
 The NF-YA proteins are generally characterized by two domains that are strongly conserved in all higher eukaryotes investigated to date.
 The first domain (A1) contains 20 amino acids that forms an alpha helix that appears significant in its interactions with NF-YB and NF-YC.
 The second domain (A2) is adjacent to the A1 domain by a conserved linker sequence is a sequence of 21 amino acids vital in the specific DNA to CCAAT box binding.
 The A1 and A2 domains are conserved towards the C-terminus of mammals, but occupy a more central region in plant NF-YA subunits.
 In plants, the NF-YA subunit has evolved to regulate the development of a facultative root organ only present in leguminous plants and shown to be expressed in root tissue.
 It was shown to have drought-resistant-like properties, becoming upregulated during drought stress in the roots and leaves of Arabidopsis.
-NF-YA mutants have shown a loss of function and a hypersensitivity to drought-like conditions, and contrastly, overexpression of NF-YA has resulted in drought resistance.
+NF-YA mutants have shown a loss of function and a hypersensitivity to drought-like conditions, and, in contrast, overexpression of NF-YA has resulted in drought resistance.